1.1. Feature Overview

 Position-Independent Executable (PIE) support.
 Currently for BL2, BL31, and TSP, with further support to be added in a future release.

 Refinements to Position Independent Executable (PIE) support.

-Continued support for the draft SPCI specification, to enable the use of secure partition management in the secure world.
+Continued support for the FF-A v1.0 (formally known as SPCI) specification, to enable the use of secure partition management in the secure world.

 Ongoing support for new architectural features, CPUs and System IP.